Tulamben, Bali May 2014

 Shrimp.
 The second dive was spent with the pygmy seahorses and we still had some bad current but

-a visit to the 26m cleaning station in front of Tauch Terminal and things
+completed with a visit to the 26m cleaning station in front of Tauch Terminal and things were pretty

-were pretty uneventful here with little action to entice us to take any
+uneventful here with little action to entice us to take any shots.

 Today we headed off to a new site several kilometres west of Tulamben below a prawn farm and I was